-Delta Coal submitted a draft for comment extraction plan for miniwall S4 in November and submitted a final copy for approval to DPIE in March 2020.
-Delta Coal is planning to submit an extraction plan for miniwall S5 in July 2020.
-If Pillar secondary extraction mining is proposed an extraction plan will be submitted for approval.
+Delta Coal submitted a draft for comment extraction plan for miniwall S4 in November 2019 and submitted a final copy for approval to DPIE in March 2020.
+Delta Coal submitted a draft for comment extraction plan for Miniwall S5 and the Northern Pillar Area in December 2020.

-Delta Coal is currently in the process of finalising a Statement of Environmental Effects to the Chain Valley Colliery approval (CVC Modification 4) to permit the following activities on site:
+Delta Coal is currently in the process of finalised a Statement of Environmental Effects to the Chain Valley Colliery approval (CVC Modification 4) to permit the following activities on site:

-- Mining under Morisset Peninsular - increase in employee levels
+- Mining under Morisset Peninsular - increase in employee levels at CVC

-It is expected that a new MOP will be submitted for mining operations beyond the proposed MOP term which will reflect the new modification approval should they be granted by the Department.
+It is expected that a new MOP will be submitted for mining operations beyond the proposed MOP term which will reflect the new modification approval should they be granted by DPIE.